 SE First Street Improvement Project

-Construction is almost completed on the first phase of a long-awaited project to upgrade and provide urban standards for Southeast 1st (First Street), originally a rural two-lane, farm-to-market roadway.
+Construction is finished on the first phase of a long-awaited project to upgrade and provide urban standards for Southeast 1st (First Street), originally a rural two-lane, farm-to-market roadway.

-This City of Vancouver project will provide a complete urban street system with sidewalks, bike facilities, stormwater bio-retention, streetlights, and sound walls where required.
-The project enhances safety, increases capacity, improves the road surface, and increases connectivity for homeowners, employees and businesses along the corridor.
+This City of Vancouver project provides a complete urban street system with sidewalks, bike facilities, stormwater bio-retention, streetlights and sound walls where required.
+The project enhances safety, increases capacity, improves the road surface and increases connectivity for homeowners, employees and businesses along the corridor.

 The entire Southeast 1st Street Project reaches from 162nd Avenue to 192nd Avenue.
 Using traffic volumes now and projected 20 years into the future, the proposed design envisioned a three-lane street, with one lane in each direction and a center turn lane.
 Near the intersection of 164th Avenue, the design provides for a widened street with a right-turn lane and dual left-turn lanes.
 Southeast 1st Street at 192nd Avenue is currently six lanes and would remain that way under the current design.